Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Approach: The design is built around layered fruit forms, high-contrast color palettes, and dynamic typography.
-Overlapping shapes and deliberate movement give the system energy, as if the festival is already in motion before it begins.
+The identity is built around layered fruit forms, high-contrast colour, and dynamic typography.
+Shapes overlap deliberately, typography leans and tilts rather than sitting still — giving the whole system a sense of motion, as if the festival is already happening before anyone arrives.

 A festival identity designed to hit hard on the street.
 Layered fruit forms, high-contrast color, and dynamic typography built for immediate impact at scale.